Hulhulé: Velana International Airport

-The Velana International Airport is located on this island along with some official premises, e.g. Maldivian Bureau of Meteorology.
+The Velana International Airport is located on this island along with some official premises, e.g. Maldives Meteorological Service.
 The airport is served internationally by various holiday charter flights (mostly from Europe) and several scheduled carriers including Cathay Pacific, Hong Kong Airlines, Emirates, Qatar Airways, Etihad Airways, British Airways, Turkish Airlines, Singapore Airlines, Malaysia Airlines and Sri Lankan Airlines.
-In addition to serving as an international and domestic airport, Hulhule is also home to the seaplane terminal operated by Trans Maldivian Airways.
+In addition to serving as an international and domestic airport, Hulhulé is also home to the seaplane terminal operated by Trans Maldivian Airways.
 The island also serves as a hub for travellers wishing to connect to a domestic flight to the further outlying atolls, such as Laamu.

 Before the airport was built, it was the home of the aboriginal Giraavaru people and other settlers who resided for convenience and agricultural purposes.
 People who lived in Hulhulé used to commute to Malé to sell their produce.
 In 1968, they were forced to abandon their ancestral home on Giraavaru island under an Islamic regulation that did not recognise communities with fewer than 40 adult males who could form a quorum at the Friday prayers.

 The Giraavaru people were ferried across the atoll lagoon to Hulhulé Island.
 When the airport was extended, they were shifted across to Malé and housed in a few blocks in newly reclaimed areas in the Maafannu district.